FeatureToggleStudy/halfpipe-docs/content/manifest/_index.md

 `branch` configures the branch that the pipeline will track.
 This is optional on master but *must* be configured if executing halfpipe on a branch.

 `shallow` configures if the repo should be shallow cloned, `git clone ... --depth 1`.
 This is helpful if your repo is large and you dont need the full history.

+`manual_trigger` turns off triggering on commits.
+Useful where we just want the latest git source but trigger from a `timer` or `docker`.

 Examples
 ```yaml